Reader, writer, movie enthusiast, cat lover, and oldies music fan.

 Sadly, Peter only appears in a few scenes before he mysteriously vanishes, never to be seen again.
 I wish we could've seen more of him.
 Instead, he gets replaced by some random guy named Steven who essentially fills the same role.

 This movie has a thing for awkward, cringe-worthy sex scenes.
-First there's Lisa & Johnny doing it, then we get one between Lisa & Mark, then Lisa & Johnny again, then Mike & Michelle (two random characters who otherwise don't really do anything), and then one more between Lisa & Mark, all of which are pretty poorly-filmed.
+First, there's Lisa & Johnny doing it, then we get one between Lisa & Mark, then Lisa & Johnny again, then Mike & Michelle (two random characters who otherwise don't really do anything), and then once more between Lisa & Mark, all of which are pretty poorly-filmed.

 I also counted six scenes between Lisa and Claudette where they talk about Johnny, usually with Lisa complaining about Johnny for some reason, and Claudette countering that Johnny is a fantastic person and that Lisa is in the wrong.

-There's also four different scenes with characters tossing a football back and forth.
-The fourth such scene has choir music playing in the background, which makes for strange mood juxtaposition.
+There are also four different scenes with characters tossing a football back and forth.
+The fourth such scene has choir music playing in the background, which makes for a strange mood juxtaposition.
 It's just people playing with a football; what makes it so dramatic?
-(Gigli also featured a scene with choir music.
+(Gigli, another weird movie I talked about, also featured a scene with choir music.
 Hmm.
-There seems to be something about bad movies from the early 2000's utilizing out-of-place choirs.)
+There seems to be something about bad movies from the early 2000s utilizing out-of-place choirs.)